lucy-sha512/archethic-docs/docs/learn/cryptography.md

 ### Transaction addresses

-While transaction addresses are often represented as hashes, Arch Ethic provide a new level of information inside the transaction's address.
+While transaction addresses are often represented as hashes, Archethic provide a new level of information inside the transaction's address.
 A byte is prepending the hash with an information regarding the elliptic curve used to generate the public key related.

 This is done, in order to be really adaptative.
 To support the non-disclosure mechanism offered by the transaction chain, we need to know which elliptic was used for a previous transaction to be able to reproduce the previous public key.